AWS latency test

-Test network latency from your IP location to AWS datacenters worldwide.
-Choose the datacenter closest to you.
+Measure network latency from your IP location to AWS datacenters worldwide and compare selected regions by median latency from your connection.
 To compare with Azure regions, visit Azure Latency Test .

 Americas